Yesducky/STM32-Smart-Laptop-Stand/README.md

 # STM32-Smart-Laptop-Stand

 ### Function:
 Automatically adjust the height of the laptop stand according to the user's height.
-Manual adjustment also allowed.
+Manual adjustment is also allowed.

 #### Workflow: ####
 1. User click the auto button on the touch screen